So You Think You Can Dance (British TV series) series 1

 The 1st series of So You Think You Can Dance premiered on 2 January 2010, beginning with one audition show which showed the auditions, choreography camp and introducing the top 14.
 Five elimination rounds were followed by a final, with performances and results shown on the same night.
 The winner's prize was the title "Britain's Favourite Dancer", £100,000 and a trip to Hollywood, where the winner would perform in the US series finale.

 The finale of the first series was held on 13 February 2010.
 Robbie White was injured, and could not perform.
-Lizzie Gough finished third, Tommy Franzén was the season runner-up, but female jazz dancer Charlie Bruce ended up as the winner.
+Lizzie Gough coming third, Tommy Franzén was the season runner-up, but female jazz contestant Charlie Bruce ended up as the winner.

 It was also the first series were each contestants have been in the danger zone.

 Judging panel

 Former Strictly Come Dancing judge and choreographer Arlene Phillips and executive producer and creator of the show Nigel Lythgoe made up the original judging panel for series one.
 Louise Redknapp, Sisco Gomez and Priscilla Samuels were guest judges during the audition stages, alongside Phillips and Lythgoe.

 Singer and dancer Louise Redknapp joined the panel as a permanent judge during the 'choreography camp' stage.

 Choreographer and dancer Sisco Gomez became the fourth permanent judge.
 He joined the panel for the live shows, alongside Redknapp, Phillips and Lythgoe.